Ubud Story Walks

 You’ll find yourself using Terima Kasih frequently, whether you’re thanking a vendor at Ubud’s local markets or showing gratitude after a cultural tour.

-8. Permisi (Excuse Me)
+8. Permisi (Excuse Me in Balinese)

 When you want to get someone’s attention politely, saying Permisi is the proper way to do so.
 It’s equivalent to “excuse me” in English and is used when you’re trying to pass by someone or when you need to interrupt a conversation briefly.